Recombination (cosmology): Modern developments

 The simple effective three-level atom model described above accounts for the most important physical processes.
-However it does rely on approximations which lead to errors on the predicted recombination history at the level of 10% or so.
+However it does rely on approximations that lead to errors on the predicted recombination history at the level of 10% or so.
 Due to the importance of recombination for the precise prediction of cosmic microwave background anisotropies, several research groups have revisited the details of this picture over the last two decades.

 The refinements to the theory can be divided into two categories: